TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 ```

 This piece is executed for each destination email address (To, Cc, Bcc).
-First it resolves [mail exchanger records (MX record)](https://en.wikipedia.org/wiki/MX_record) for the destination address domain, as to find out where to connect for submitting the message.
+First it resolves [mail exchanger records (MX record)](https://en.wikipedia.org/wiki/MX_record) for destination addresses grouped by domain, as to find out where to connect for submitting the message.
 If a MX domain is not found the code marks delivery for this recipient as failed.
-However, if the MX domain is found it proceeds by beginning a SMTP session with this external mail server.
+However, if the MX domain is found it proceeds by beginning an SMTP session with this external mail server.

 The Mail Broker will connect to the SMTP server on port 25, receive a "ServiceReady" status code, and start the conversation by sending a `HELO` command.
 Then it tries to upgrade this plain text connection to an encrypted connection by issuing a `STARTTLS` command.
 If that's not supported by the mail server it falls back to the plain text connection for delivering the message, which is really bad security wise, but is the only option for delivering the message in this case 😕

 We all know that communication on the internet should always be encrypted, but I was amazed to find out how many SMTP servers still don't support it and communicate in plain text, just hoping that no one is watching!
 [Google's Transparency Report](https://transparencyreport.google.com/safer-email/overview) indicates that today more than 10% of all e-mail messages sent by Gmail are still unencrypted, usually because the receiving end doesn't support TLS.

-Moving forward, after upgrading the connection, the code will issue SMTP commands for sending the message, and after that `QUIT` the session.
+Moving forward, after upgrading the connection, the code will issue SMTP commands for individually sending the message to each destination address in this domain group, and after that `QUIT` the session.
 The sequence for sending the message is contained in the method showed bellow:

 ```csharp